gitihm/BlockChain/solidity-by-example/README.md

 - **gas limit** (max amount of gas you're willing to use for your transaction, set by you)
 - **block gas limit** (max amount of gas allowed in a block, set by the network)

+### Data Locations - Storage, Memory and Calldata

+Variables are declared as either storage, memory or calldata to explicitly specify the location of the data.

+- storage - variable is a state variable (store on blockchain)
+- memory - variable is in memory and it exists while a function is being called
+- calldata - special data location that contains function arguments, only available for external functions